 I did not bear Wahash or the al-Mazarib tribe any ill will.
 Generations have been accustomed to herding in the wadis of Shimron and watering their flocks at the springs that have now become our possession.
 From my perspective, the Jewish National Fund is redeeming the land, but for Wahash and Abd al-Majid, these activities look and feel different.
 They’ve been told to get their tents out of the wadi where they and their ancestors have always lived.
 Six months later, I invited them to my wedding celebration.
 My invitation was gladly accepted; the Mazarib came in throngs.

-In fact, Dayan wed his bride Ruth on July 12, 1935, with members of the al-Mazarib tribe among the guests.

-The fact that he continued to seed the field even as he was surrounded by Bedouins who were throwing rocks and clubbing him till he collapsed made a powerful impression on everyone there.
-The story even made it into the newspaper, marking this as probably the first time in which Dayan was at the center of a news item.
-In any case, there is no doubt that, thanks to this incident, he became a local Nahalal hero.
+Indeed, al-Mazarib tribe members were among the guests at Dayan’s wedding soon thereafter.

 The Arabs’ closeness to nature and simplicity of life in that part of the land charmed Dayan.
-At this time, he still believed the two nations can co-exist in peace.
-“My feelings about our Arab neighbors was positive.
+At this time, he still believed the two nations could co-exist peacefully:

+My feelings about our Arab neighbors were positive.
 I liked their way of life and I respected them for their hard work, connection to the land, and immersion in the landscape around me.
-I had no doubt that it was possible to live with them in peace – they in their settlements and with their way of life and we in ours.”
-This attitude toward the Arabs was strengthened by a hiking trip he took in the Beit She’an region during which Bedouin hosted him and his friends at their encampment – not the first time Dayan had been graciously hosted and protected by village elders – and it made a powerful impression on him.
-Dayan and his friends had their picture taken with the local emir (Emir Diab) who had extended his protection to them.
-Years later, Dayan made a point of looking him up and sending him copies of the photos from the visit.
+I had no doubt that it was possible to live with them in peace – they in their settlements and with their way of life and we in ours.

+This tolerant attitude was strengthened by a hiking trip he took in the Beit She’an region during which Bedouins hosted him and his friends at their encampment – not the first time Dayan had been graciously hosted and protected by village elders – and it made a powerful impression on him.
+Dayan and his friends had their picture taken with the local emir who had extended his protection to them.
+Years later, Dayan made a point of locating him and sending him copies of the photos from the visit.

-On October 5, 1939, Dayan was apprehended by the British along with 42 others, all members of the Haganah, for illegal possession of firearms.
-The 43 were locked up in the jail in Acre housing also Arabs with whom Dayan felt a kinship of destiny.
-In a letter he wrote to his siblings Zohar and Aviva, he noted:
+On October 5, 1939, Dayan was apprehended by the British along with 42 others, all Haganah members, for illegal firearms possession.
+The 43 were locked up in the Acre jail, housing also Arabs with whom Dayan felt a kinship of destiny.
+In a letter to his siblings, he wrote:

 In practice, most of the Arab inmates are prisoners of the events, i.e., they represent the Arabs’ current attitude to us.
 And every day, this parade goes around and around as a British officer and sergeant “supervise” it.
-The personal relations between us and the Revisionists,on the one hand, and the Arabs on the other are very good (I am writing this letter with a pencil I borrowed from one of the al-Qassam gang).
-Most of the gang members are idealists and religious believers, not mercenaries.
+The personal relations between us and the Revisionists,on the one hand, and the Arabs on the other are very good… Most of the gang members are idealists and religious believers, not mercenaries.
 And the personal suffering unifies us.

-At the outset, relations between the Arab and Jewish inmates were very tense, but over time, the ice was broken and the two side came to respect one another.
+At first, relations between the Arab and Jewish inmates were very tense, but over time, the two sides came to respect one another.
 Dayan saw this as an opportunity to learn more about the Arab perspective and deepen his understanding of their motives.
 He wrote: